simetnicbr/simet-ma/docker/README.txt

 To build simet-ma:
-docker build -t simet-ma:devel -f docker/Dockerfile .
+docker build -t simet-ma:local -f docker/Dockerfile .
-docker build -t simet-ma:local -f docker/Dockerfile.reference-container .
+docker build -t simet-ma:nicbr -f docker/Dockerfile.reference-container .

-* Note that you must give the container some sort of network access for it to work (it downloads the build environment) so you might need to add "--network host" or other network access configurantion to the docker line.
+* Note that you must give the container some sort of network access for it to work (it downloads the build environment, and in the "reference-container" case, the official binaries for simet-ma and simet-lmad)) so you might need to add "--network host" or other network access configurantion to the docker line.

-This will create a simet-ma:local (or simet-ma:devel) image with simet-ma installed inside.
+This will create a simet-ma:local (or simet-ma:nicbr) image with simet-ma installed inside.
 Some environment variables may be set to create images with an specific purpose, please refer to the Dockerfiles for details.

+NOTE: the "reference-container" version *auto-upgrades* the simet-ma components inside it.

 To run the full simet-ma agent, with identity (agent-id, group-id, vlabel)